Skip to main content

 Describes options for enabling and requiring two factor authentication for user logins.

-Updated over a week ago
+Updated over 5 months ago

 Two-factor authentication provides an extra layer of security for user accounts by requiring a 6-digit code in addition to their password.
-The 6-digit code expires every 30 seconds and must be retrieved from the Google Authenticator app which must be installed on the phone.
+The 6-digit code expires every 30 seconds and must be retrieved from the Google Authenticator app, which must be installed on the phone.
 This is a free app available on both iOS and Android.

 Adding one more step of authenticating your identity makes it harder for an attacker to access your data.
 This drastically reduces the chances of fraud, data loss, or identity theft because logging in would require physical access to the user's phone in addition to their password.

-Enable your own user account
+Enabling your own user account

-Log into One Church as you normally do and then go to Username/Password under your user menu in the upper right.
+Log into One Church as you normally do and then go to "Username/Password" under your user menu in the upper right.

 Afterwards, a list of instructions will appear.
 You will need to install Google Authenticator on your phone.
 This is a free app available on both iOS and Android.
 The app will auto-generate the 6-digit codes you would need to log into your account after enabling two-factor authentication.